Aman211409/HackFest-21/README.md

 ### Abstract and Idea

-Waiting in a long queue for a simple Covid-19 checkup, expecting our result in 3-4 days, which is also quite a few times wrong, as a result of which we have to search for outlets for different services, creates a hassle.
-We bring to you CoviGenix as a solution to all these problems where you can check your Covid-19 health status at home with your voice or lungs X-ray images and get the pinpointed location of facilities nearby, thus constructing a centralized application for all your Covid-19 related services.
+Waiting in a tiring queue for a simple Covid-19 checkup after a long search for outlets for different services, expecting a result for days (which also can turn out wrong at times) is a significant nuisance.
+We bring to you CoviGenix as a solution to all these problems where you can check your Covid-19 health status at home with your voice or lungs X-ray images and get the pinpointed location of facilities nearby, thus constructing an AI based centralized application for all your Covid-19 related services.

 Problem Statement - Developing a centralized AI embedded application for instant Covid-19 check-up and apt facilities for citizens and service providers.
 We sought to prepare two ML algorithms, to classify whether you are infected or not using Covid-19 cough voice data and X-ray images of Covid-19 infected lungs using Machine Learning deployed on an application for consumer usage.